The workshop will include presentations by highly qualified professionals.

 Equipped with an inquisitive mind, a broad range of business experience, instinctive communication skills, and a passion for helping people, Laura J. Boedges’ move to wealth management seemed preordained.
 In 2009, she was recruited to make a career move to wealth management.
 The insights and advice she brought to business owners, retirees and professionals was the kind of common sense wisdom that investors look for in a professional advisor.

-Laura holds the designations of Certified Divorce Financial Analyst (CDFA) and the Retirement Income Certified Professional (RICP).
-Her diverse, real world background and deep expertise complement the HighTower St. Louis team approach.
+Laura holds the designations of Certified Financial Planner (CFP®), Certified Divorce Financial Analyst (CDFA™), and Retirement Income Certified Professional (RICP®).
+Her diverse, real-world background and deep expertise complement the HighTower St. Louis team approach.

 Laura’s knowledge and skills, within a professional team approach, enable her to assist clients in the complex aspects of their wealth management needs, from education to strategic planning, estate planning to succession considerations for business, all the way through investment portfolio review and complex wealth management issues.